tentone/car-tracker-ionic/README.md

 # CarTracker
- - Mobile application to track car GPS position for SMS based Chinese tracker
+ - Mobile application to track car GPS position for SMS based Chinese tracker marketed under the model number A11, ST-901, GT01 and GT09.
  - Works with Android due to native plugins compatibility.
- - May be compatible with other SMS based trackers, here a list of some trackers that work
+ - May be compatible with other SMS based trackers, but it was only tested with this one.
-    - AS5000, CA-P3C,  AKGT02